BIDS/repro-case-studies/case-studies/omesnard.md

 After a period of several weeks required to learn to use the software, the first batch of simulations with IcoFOAM were a failure.
 With unstructured-mesh finite-volume solvers, the mesh generation step is most often what determines the quality of the solution, and some meshes would result in unphysical results.
 Visualizations of the vorticity field often showed spurious spots of spontaneously generated vorticity at random locations, due to "bad triangles."
-The problem only disappeared when we replaced the mesh generation method altogether: we moved from `gmesh` to `snappyhexmesh`.
+The problem only disappeared when we replaced the mesh generation method altogether: we moved from `GMSH` to `snappyHexMesh`.
 Visualizations of the pressure revealed in some cases a wave of back-pressure coming from the downstream domain boundary.
 This affected the measured quantity (lift coefficient of the cross section) in just _some_ cases, while in others we matched our previous results.
 After going back to documentation, published examples, and various user discussion forums, we could not find a way to modify the boundary condition (BC) at the outflow to fix this problem.